ccnyplanetarium/ccnyplanetarium.github.io/_posts/2025-09-04-Space-Shows-Fall-2025.md

  </figure>

 <div class="col">
-<p>Our series of live space tours is starting up again!
-Reserve your seats for a show this spring:</p>
+<p>Our regular series of live space tours is starting up again!
+Reserve your seats for a show this fall:</p>

 <div style="margin: auto; width: 350px;">